rust-bio/rust-htslib/README.md

 $ sudo apt-get install zlib1g-dev libbz2-dev liblzma-dev clang pkg-config
 ```

-Refer to the `docker` directory in this repository for more up to date local instructions, including LLVM installation.
+We provide Dockerfile bases that provide these dependencies.
+Refer to the [docker](https://github.com/rust-bio/rust-htslib/tree/master/docker) directory in this repository for the latest instructions, including LLVM installation.

 On OSX: